 Food License Meaning

-The aim is to ensure that the food products that are being delivered to the consumers are wholesome and fit for human consumption.
+The aim is to ensure that the food products which are being delivered to the consumers are wholesome and fit for human consumption.

 Functions Of Food License

-FSSAI was incorporated to facilitate food safety.
-For the purpose, it has laid down standards for the manufacture, storage, distribution, sale and import of food items.
-All these standards have been tested and have the back-up of science.
+FSSAI was incorporated to facilitate “food safety”.
+For this purpose, it has laid down standards for all processes such as manufacturing, storage, distribution, sale and import of food items.
+All these standards have been tested and are backed-up by science.
 FSSAI was created with a vision to ensure that the food item is adulteration-free, consumable and healthy.

-FSSAI also sets up the formulation and enforcement of various safety standards for food, involved during all processes, starting from producing, manufacturing, transporting, packaging or re-packaging, distributing, retailing, etc.
+FSSAI sets up the guidelines for food safety and also enforces various safety standards involved during all processes, starting from producing, manufacturing, transporting, packaging or re-packaging, distributing, retailing, etc.

 FSSAI, as empowered by the Food Safety and Security Act of 2006, has to regulate as well as frame the procedure to regulate the FBO.
-It sets up the guidelines for testing of food across India, and standardized procedure to be followed by the laboratories.
+It sets up the guidelines for testing of food items across India and has also curated a standardized procedure which is to be followed by the laboratories.

-FSSAI also acts as an advisor to the Central Government providing scientific advice and technical support.
-To achieve this it collects and analyzes data related to contamination and risks.
-Helping spread general awareness about safe food habits and nutrition, etc., across the general public.
+FSSAI also acts as an advisor to the Central Government by providing scientific advice and technical support.
+To achieve this it collects and analyzes data, related to contamination and risks.
+It also helps in spreading general awareness about safe food habits and nutrition, etc., across the general public.

 Kinds of Food License Registration

 Under the Food Safety and Standards Act, 2006, any business entity, having operations related to food, at whatever level or scale, has to register itself and get an FSSAI License.
-The business could be involved in any single step or all stages of manufacturing, wholesaling, supplying, trading, packing or re-packing, importing or exporting or even transporting has to go through the FSSAI registration process.
+The business could be involved in any single step or all stages of manufacturing, wholesaling, supplying, trading, packing or re-packing, importing or exporting or even transporting, but it still has to go through the FSSAI registration process.
 Else, it might get charged with non-compliance.
-FSSAI also has the authority to shut the business down, the prohibition of operating further, penalties, up to imprisonment of the involved persons or directors.
+FSSAI also has the authority to “shut down a business, to prohibit a business from operating further, charge penalties and take a legal action against a business which can result in “imprisonment of the involved persons or directors of the business”.

 Whether you are to apply for an FSSAI License or an FSSAI Registration only, depends on a few factors.
 The key factors taken into consideration are annual turnover, installed capacity, area of operations, whether limited to a certain state, branches, etc. The kinds are: